 - Anticipatory Response

-According to fitness-health-wellness.com, not only does your heart rate increase during exercise, that increase actually starts before you begin your exercise session.
+Not only does your heart rate increase during exercise, that increase actually starts before you begin your exercise session.
 The brain realises your intent and releases adrenaline accordingly.

 - Stroke Volume